 Visit your local library, and yes, the local unemployment office.
 Being unemployed doesn't mean you need to be in seclusion, facing the uphill battle all on your own.

 Don't overlook transition assistant programs for those who've left the military, the resources provided from local employment centers, and the benefits that result from just talking with people.

-Here's another insider tip that few use: visit your Chambers of Commerce.
-You'd be amazed how wonderful the people are who man these offices [I've served on countless executive boards and committees over the years] ... and wow, what a terrific resource they can be.
-These people are so helpful, and I *guarantee* you won't leave your Chamber's office unsatisfied.
+Here's another insider tip that few use: Visit your Chambers of Commerce.
+You'd be amazed how wonderful the people are who man these offices...and wow, what a terrific resource they can be.
+These people are so helpful, and I guarantee you won't leave your Chamber's office unsatisfied.
 For example, they can provide details on upcoming business networking events (great for meeting professionals in your area), provide you with a membership directory (packed full of local companies, addresses, and sometimes, contact names), and on occasion can provide job leads.

 Need additional ideas for getting out every day?

 - Meet your significant other for lunch; brainstorm on job-search strategies and ideas worth pursuing.
 In fact, ask for more than just advice...ask for hands-on help.
 An extra pair of eyes and hands can go a long way.